Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Clicking on the LinkedIn icon will open LinkedIn profile in new tab.

 - If the user is logged in, clicking 'Log Out' will remove the user from a session by logging them out.

+- An 'About' page was added to the Footer towards the end of development.
+This gives users more information about the application and listing frequently asked questions.

 **Home page**